Interstate 17

-Interstate 17 (I-17) is a north–south Interstate Highway entirely within the US state of Arizona.
-I-17's southern terminus lies in Phoenix, at I-10, and its northern terminus is in Flagstaff, at Milton Road north of I-40.
+Interstate 17 (I-17) is a north–south Interstate Highway located entirely within the US state of Arizona.
+I-17's southern terminus lies in Phoenix, at I-10/US 60 and its northern terminus is in Flagstaff, at I-40.

 Most of I-17 is known as the Arizona Veterans Highway.
 In the Phoenix metropolitan area, it is mostly known as the Black Canyon Freeway, however, the southern 4.16 mi are part of the Maricopa Freeway.
 The portion of the highway south of Cordes Lakes was built along the alignment of State Route 69 (SR 69), while the northern part was built along old SR 79's alignment.
 The final section of I-17 was completed in 1978.

-I-17 gains more than 1 mi in altitude between Phoenix at 1,117 ft and Flagstaff at 7,000 ft.
+I-17 gains more than 1 mi in elevation between Phoenix at 1,117 ft and Flagstaff at 7,000 ft.
 The highway features several scenic view exits along its route that overlook the many mountains and valleys in northern Arizona.

 Route description

 I-17 is known as the Black Canyon Freeway from the northern end of the Phoenix Metropolitan Area to a point 2.2 mi south of The Stack interchange with I-10 northwest of Downtown Phoenix.
 (It is accompanied by frontage roads for most of this portion, and they carry the Black Canyon Highway name to distinguish from the freeway status.)
 At the Durango Curve southwest of downtown, between the 19th Avenue and Buckeye Road interchanges, it picks up the designation Maricopa Freeway all the way to the southern terminus at the second I-10 junction.
 It is one of the metropolitan area's primary freeways.
 It has two interchanges with I-10 in Phoenix.

-I-17 has the unusual distinction of starting at approximately milepost 194 instead of at milepost 0.
-This is a holdover from Arizona's old system of marking mileposts, where a branching route would continue the milepost numbering of its original host, instead of starting over at zero.
-I-17 inherited its milepost locations from SR 69, which the freeway replaced between Phoenix and Cordes Junction.
-SR 69's mileposting was such that it coincided with US 89's mileposting, which was 201.6 where the two routes intersected.
-When I-17 was constructed, the existing mileposting for SR 69 was retained.
+The northern portion of the B Line of the Valley Metro Rail system runs over a bridge of I-17 from Mountain View Road to Metro Parkway, serving one station at Metro Parkway.

+I-17 ends at I-40 and SR 89A (Milton Road) in Flagstaff.